Rchou97/rchou97.github.io/_portfolio/96-Restaurant-Analytics.md

 ---
-title: "Data Engineering within the hospitality industry"
+title: "Data Engineering within the hospitality industry - Personal Project"
 excerpt: "A brief summary of the project that my brother and I am doing to perform analytics in the hospitality industry.<br/><img src='/images/example-dashboard.png'>"
 collection: portfolio
 ---